 - Heart attacks: Due to a wide variety of symptoms, heart attacks are some of the most commonly misdiagnosed medical conditions, particularly in women who often do not experience the classic symptom of chest pain.

-- Stroke: A National Public Radio report on stroke misdiagnosis sites studies indicating that strokes are commonly misdiagnosed among women, minorities, and young people, whose symptoms are often mistakenly attributed to episodes of vertigo, migraine headaches, or as being caused by intoxication.
+- Stroke: A National Public Radio report on stroke misdiagnosis cites studies indicating that strokes are commonly misdiagnosed among women, minorities, and young people, whose symptoms are often mistakenly attributed to episodes of vertigo, migraine headaches, or as being caused by intoxication.

 - Aortic dissection, or tear in the wall of the main artery running to the heart: While this condition needs to be treated quickly or it can be fatal, it is estimated that a third of patients suffering aortic dissection are misdiagnosed.

-- Pulmonary embolism, which is caused by a blood clot in the main artery going to the lungs: With symptoms including chest pain, shortness of breath, fainting and anxiety, this life-threatening condition is misdiagnosed in roughly 30 percent of patients.
+- Pulmonary embolism, which is caused by a blood clot in the main artery going to the lungs: With symptoms including chest pain, shortness of breath, fainting, and anxiety, this life-threatening condition is misdiagnosed in roughly 30 percent of patients.

 Why Misdiagnoses Occur

 It is estimated that misdiagnoses are responsible for between 40,000 to 80,000 otherwise preventable deaths each year.

 According to a recent study in the Journal of the American Medical Association (JAMA), medical diagnostic errors typically center on missed or delayed diagnosis and incorrect diagnosis of symptoms.
 The most common reasons for medical misdiagnosis include:

 - Lack of direct communication between doctor and patient;

 - Failure by doctors and nursing staff to update or add appropriate notes to patient files;